rahulbhanushali/rahulbhanushali.github.io/index.md

-I’m a Software engineer by heart.
+I’m a Software engineer at heart.
 I love building software that makes the lives of people easier.

 I have 7 years of experience in the software industry working in both B2B and B2C setups.